tripplea-sg/mysql-router-operator/README.md

   MYSQL_BOOTSTRAP_PORT: "3306"
 ```

-You can create it from YAML (assuming file name is secret.yaml):
+You can create it from YAML:

 ```sh
 kubectl apply -f secret.yaml